-Figure 16: Embedded instruments requested by board test organizations
+Figure 13: Embedded instruments requested by board test organizations

-Even though both are included within chips, the main difference between chip-centric IEEE 1687 IJTAG instruments and board/system-centric P1687 IJTAG instruments (Figure 16: Embedded instruments requested by board test organizations) is the coordination at the board level that board-centric P1687 IJTAG instruments will require.
-For example, a serdes BIST applied within a chip may include an in-chip loopback, but a serdes BIST that is applied at the board level to validate board-level resources will require one chip to operate its embedded serdes BIST instrument and another chip on the board to either be placed in a loopback mode or to receive and respond to the serdes BIST traffic from the source chip.
+Even though both are included within chips, the main difference between chip-centric IEEE 1687 IJTAG instruments and board/system-centric 1687 IJTAG instruments (Figure 13) is the coordination at the board level that board-centric 1687 IJTAG instruments will require.
+For example, a SerDes BIST applied within a chip may include an in-chip loopback, but a SerDes BIST that is applied at the board level to validate board-level resources will require one chip to operate its embedded SerDes BIST instrument and another chip on the board to either be placed in a loopback mode or to receive and respond to the SerDes BIST traffic from the source chip.